kokrah/cbcbSEQ/README.md

 ```

 Next, use [devtools](https://github.com/hadley/devtools) to install the latest
-version of cbcbSEQ from Github.
+version of cbcbSEQ from Github:
 ```r
 require(devtools)
 install_github("cbcbSEQ", user="kokrah")
 ```

-If all went well you should now be able to load cbcbSEQ.
+If all went well you should now be able to load cbcbSEQ:
 ```r
 require(cbcbSEQ)
 vignette('cbcbSEQIntro', package='cbcbSEQ')